elisabm/NLP/README.md

 For this task, I decided to use an open-source library called SpaCy.
 SpaCy is used for advanced NLP in python, it helps build applications that process and “understand” large volumes of text.

 SpaCy provides efficient statistical system for NER in python, which can assign labels to groups of tokens which are contiguous.
 It provides a default model which can recognize a wide range of named or numerical entities, which include person, organization, language, event etc. It is important to mention that apart from these default entities, spaCy also gives the liberty to add arbitrary classes to the NER model, by training the model to update it with newer trained examples.
-This trait of SpaCy is what we are going to use in the project.
+This trait of SpaCy is what I am going to use in the project.

-The main goal in this task is to use an already trained model and train it further, so in order to achive that we are going to choose a model and a dataset that has information new to our model.
+The main goal in this task is to use an already trained model and train it further, so in order to achieve that, I am going to choose a model and a dataset that has information new to our model.

 In this case I used the 'en_core_web_sm' model that SpaCy already has.
-In my run.py I had added a little section that tries to use our model in the data.
+In my run.py I added a little section that tries to use our model in the data.
 And we can observe that it doen't tag the things correctly, like seen below:

 <p align="center">